Mbed-TLS/mbedtls/docs/getting_started.md

     mbedtls_psa_crypto_free();
 ```

-To authenticate and decrypt a message:
+This example shows how to authenticate and decrypt a message:

 ```C
     psa_status_t status;